moseb1/kickstarter-analysis/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
 A successful fundraising campaign window is short.
 She only has May and June to wrap-up her campaign, else it's bound to fail.
 Another conclusion is that October has the highest failure rate in the year.

 - What can you conclude about the Outcomes based on Goals?
 She should set her goals low, like $5,000 or less in order to have a successful campaign.

 - What are some limitations of this dataset?
+The dataset covers less than 10 years of campaignes (2009 to 2017) and doestn't consider during a natural disater such as 2020 pandermic year or September 11 terror attack

 - What are some other possible tables and/or graphs that we could create?
 We could've created bar charts to visualize the data as well.